Top Ten Disney Animated Films

 Megara is a very interesting heroine to me, especially for a Disney character.
 She's technically evil at the start, but really just a slave to Hades.
 I like that she's not some obviously evil seductress character who chews Herc up and spits him out again.
 She's genuinely sympathetic.
 She has a more multi-faceted personality than most Disney characters, and what's also interesting is that she's one of the few Disney heroines to be doubtful about love.
 She was reluctant to admit she had feelings for Herc when men had abused and hurt her before.
 This is Disney being more real-world and less idealistic, but I think that adds to the beauty of the story.

 Some of the 90's slang used hasn't aged well.
 Read my lips.
 "Earth to Herc" is particularly eye-roll-inducing since space travel won't be invented for a couple of millenia.
+Even more baffling is Meg changing "New York minute" to "Peloponnesian minute".
 Whether the modern pop culture humor is appealing or just sad is kind of in the eye of the beholder.
 Plus, this is very much a movie where good is dumb.

 What can be said about this breathtaking, inspiring film that hasn't been said already?
 At it's core, Aladdin is a beautiful romance.
 It's about love transcending barriers of class, and about how being yourself and being honest is much better than pretending to be someone you're not to impress someone.